donauhandel/aschach-django-tei/README.md

 * set up a postgres database `aschach` and read in the (ToDo:) db-dump
 * provide required db-credentials as environment variables (see `djangobaseproject/settings.py`)
 * run `python manage.py startserver`.

+### building the image

+* `docker build -t aschach:latest .`
+* `docker build -t aschach:latest --no-cache .`

+### running the image

+To run the image you should provide an `.env` file to pass in needed environment variables; see example below:

+* `docker run -it -p 8020:8020 --env-file default.env --name aschach aschach:latest`